Michael Breidenbruecker: RjDj

+RjDj ceased trading in 2013.
+In 2016, a revised edition of the RjDj App was released under the name "Hear".

 Speedinvest

 In 2011, Breidenbrücker joined the founding team of the Vienna-based venture firm Speedinvest.
 He was originally in the investment committee of Speedinvest.
 In the second Speedinvest Fund, he joined the partner team and headed the company builder Speedinvest Studio.

 42matters

 In 2012, he joined the team behind the Zurich-based app discover startup 42matters.

+Senseforce

+In 2016, Breidenbrücker co-founded Senseforce, an IIoT company.
+Senseforce was renamed Paze Industries and in 2023, was taken over by Viennese Software company Workheld.

 Life

-Breidenbrücker was born in Vorarlberg, Austria, and lives there with his wife and children.